 We enter into indemnification provisions under our agreements with other companies in the ordinary course of business, typically with customers.
 Under these provisions, we generally indemnify and hold harmless the indemnified party for losses suffered or incurred by the indemnified party as a result of our activities, generally limited to personal injury and property damage caused by our employees at a customer's desalination plant in proportion to the employee's percentage of fault for the accident.
 Damages incurred for these indemnifications would be covered by our general liability insurance to the extent provided by the policy limitations.
 We have not incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
 As a result, the estimated fair value of these agreements is not material.
-Accordingly, we had no liabilities recorded for these agreements as of December 31, 2013 and 2012.
+Accordingly, we had no liabilities recorded for these agreements as of December 31, 2014 and 2013.

 In certain cases, we issue warranty and product performance guarantees to our customers for amounts ranging from 5% to 25% of the total sales agreement to endorse the execution of product delivery and the warranty of design work, fabrication, and operating performance of our devices.
-These guarantees are generally stand-by letters of credit that typically remain in place for periods ranging up to 24 months, and in some cases, up to 59 months.
+These guarantees are generally stand-by letters of credit that typically remain in place for periods ranging up to 24 months, and in some cases, up to 58 months.
 The stand-by letters of credit, collateralized by restricted cash, are as follows (in thousands):

 December 31,

-2013 2012
+2014 2013

-2009 Agreement \$ 3,609 \$ 4,297
+2009 Agreement \$ 2,274 \$ 3,609

-2012 Agreement 1,302 1,428
+2012 Agreement 3,055 1,302

-\$ 4,911 \$ 5,725
+\$ 5,329 \$ 4,911

-Cash collateral balances generally require a premium equal to approximately 1.0% of the amount of the corresponding stand-by letters of credit.
-As a result, the balance of restricted cash related to stand-by letters of credit at December 31, 2013 and 2012 totaled \$5.0 million and \$5.8 million, respectively.
+Cash collateral balances under the 2009 Agreement require a premium equal to approximately 5.0% of the amount of the corresponding stand-by letters of credit.
+Cash collateral balances under the 2012 Agreement require a premium equal to approximately 1.0% of the amount of the corresponding stand-by letters of credit.
+As a result, the balance of restricted cash related to stand-by letters of credit at December 31, 2014 and 2013 totaled \$5.5 million and \$5.0 million, respectively.